XenonShawn/Orbital22/README.md

 ## User Stories

+1. As a user, I should be able to easily open up a supper jio.
-1. As a user, I should be able to easily open up a supper jio and share it with my friends.
-They can add in their orders, helping me to keep track of the total cost as well.
+2. As a user, I should be able to easily share my supper jio with my friends.
+3. As a user, I want to see the (estimated0) total cost (with and without tax) of my supper jio.
+4. As a user, I was to see a clear list of items to be purchased
+5. As a supper jio-ee, I can add in my orders.
+6. As a supper jio-ee, I want to be able to amend my orders.
+7. As a supper jio-ee, I want to be able to delete my orders.

-2. As a supper jio-ee, I want to be able to add in whatever order I want at a price which I define.
-At the end, I want to be reminded to make payment if I didn’t declare that I paid in the telegram bot.
+8. As a supper jio-ee, I want to be able to indicate that I have paid.
+9. As a supper jio-ee, I want to be reminded to make payment if I had yet to declare that I have paid in the telegram bot.

-3. As the person ordering the food, I want to see a clear list of items to be purchased easily, as well as the final price after tax.

 ## Features and Timeline